Code-Institute-Submissions/JUST-GYM/README.md

 ---
 ### **SKELETON**

-Just Gym's website started on a piece of paper.
-Sketches were drawn out and a decent design was soon ready to take a leap into the digital world.
+* Just Gym's website started on a piece of paper.
+Sketches were drawn out and a decent design was soon ready to take the leap into the digital world.
 Below you shall find some images of the original sketches used to help develop this project.

 #### *Sketches*